lvcabral/brs-desktop/README.md

-# BrightScript 2D API Emulator - Desktop App
+# BrightScript 2D API Emulator - Desktop Application

 This project was created to develop a _multiplatform desktop application_ for the **BrightScript 2D API emulator**, please follow the link below to visit the emulator library repository and know all about the project features (and limitations):
 - http://github.com/lvcabral/brs-emu